Southland Conference men's basketball tournament: Tournament results

 Note: Northeast Louisiana and Southwestern Louisiana became Louisiana–Monroe and Louisiana–Lafayette, respectively, in 1999; the latter has since changed its athletic branding to solely Louisiana.
 Southwest Texas State became Texas State in 2003.

-Note on asterisks: Stephen F. Austin kept academically ineligible players from 2013-2020.
+Note on asterisks: Stephen F. Austin kept academically ineligible players from 2013 to 2020.

 Performance by school

 Schools indicated in italics with a pink background are no longer in the SLC, as of the current 2024–25 NCAA basketball season.
 In 2024–25, UTRGV is playing its first SLC season, and Stephen F. Austin returned to the SLC after a three-year absence.